-VSI Volume Shadowing performs disk-mirroring operations using a redundant array of independent disks (RAID-1) storage strategy.
+VSI Volume Shadowing for Integrity servers performs disk-mirroring operations using a redundant array of independent disks (RAID-1) storage strategy.
+Volume Shadowing for OpenVMS is available for Integrity server systems as a separately licensed product, and as a component of the HAOE on Integrity servers.